 5 Hours (picnic dinner included)

-Alternative schedules may be arranged in advance.
 Dress should be appropriate for weather and planned activities.

-Half Day Tours include transportation, Naturalist/Guide, park fees, snacks, and water.
-Full Day Tours include transportation, Naturalist/Guide, park fees, lunch and water.
 Sunset/Full Moon Tours include dinner and other items that are included on our scheduled Full Moon Tours.

-Your lunch choices are:
+Your lunch choices for full day tours are:

 Gratuities are not included.